 Laser Cataract Surgery Is Computer-Guided Surgery – Safety First!

-Cataract surgery is “microsurgery”.
-This means that many of the steps are extremely delicate, and the margin of error for the human hand is fractions of a millimeter.
-Laser systems use advanced imaging technology and computer systems to perform these delicate steps with precision and consistency that the human hand simply can’t compare to.
 One of the first steps that the laser cataract system performs during your surgery is imaging of your cataract.
 The laser systems have cameras that take high-resolution pictures of the front part of the eye, including the cornea, anterior chamber, and cataract.
 Similar to a CT scanner, the computer can then combine these images into a 3D image of the front part of the eye.
 Finally, the laser is able to precisely apply its energy to these structures to perform the delicate steps of the surgery… without the need for sharp blades… using only the energy from light with computer-guided precision.

-Laser Cataract Surgery Is Bladeless Surgery
+Cataract Surgery With a Laser Is Bladeless Surgery

 That’s right… In the past, sharp instruments held in the human hand had to be used to perform these delicate steps.
 A laser is simply a special type of light… and light has energy in it.
 By focusing laser light in a precise pattern, the energy from the light is able to perform these steps in an automated and completely bladeless manner… and all that you’ll notice as a patient is a quick, completely painless, light show.